 While many parents and students ignore the potential benefits of community college, students can get an exemplary and cost-effective education by attending community college for two years before transferring to a university.
 The majority (two thirds) of students who attend a community college for the first two years go on to obtain their bachelors or masters degree.

 At today’s rates, the difference in costs between community colleges and private universities can be over $100,000.
 And if that isn’t a big enough discrepancy, the graph below shows those numbers may triple within the next two decades

 Only 12 percent of students receive grants and 16 percent of students receive scholarships.
 Among those, only 0.3 percent (a very small margin) receive full-ride scholarships.
 More people from middle class and upper income families are applying for assistance than ever before leaving less money available to go around – and rarely enough to cover all educational expenses.
 Check out these statistics regarding financial aid from JP Morgan.

 Don’t Invest Your Retirement for Your Child’s College

-Another revelation from the Sallie Mae Report is that nearly two in five parents are either planning to use their retirement funds to pay for a child’s college or are at least considering it.
+Another revelation is that nearly two in five parents are either planning to use their retirement funds to pay for a child’s college or are at least considering it.
 This will rob your retirement savings of years of interest earnings and decimate the compounding factor that helps these accounts support your retirement – placing you years away from your retirement goals.

 That’s before you take into account things like penalties, taxes, and the fact that your child will have to claim the money you withdraw for his or her education as income – which could jeopardize financial grants and scholarships.